teamshares/shoelace/docs/pages/teamshares/link.md

 > Links take the user to another screen, or to a specific part of the current screen.

 :::tip
-**Note:** There is no link component in the Teamshares Design System, Links can be styled using the default link class (`ts-text-link`) or rendered using the `<sl-button>` component.
+**Note:** There is no link component in the Teamshares Design System.
+Links can be styled using the default link class (`ts-text-link`) or rendered using the `<sl-button>` component.
 See details below.
 :::

 ## Examples